Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 For any technical questions, we suggest you head over to [`mesa`'s documentation](https://mesa.readthedocs.io/), which also features tutorials on advanced features, especially built-in javascript-based visualization methods.
 You can also head to YouTube [for these comprehensive video tutorials](https://www.youtube.com/playlist?list=PLF0b3ThojznRpQOd7iFukqXybbMV_vwZn).

-We also want to touch on a key methodological aspect we cannot cover here, which is documenting and publishing Agent-Based Models.
+We also want to touch on a key methodological aspect we cannot fully cover here, which is documenting and publishing Agent-Based Models.
 There exists a developing – but already well established – method of formally documenting these complex beasts: 'Overview, Design Concepts, Details' (ODD).[^25] An ODD is a document in which you describe all your model's features and design intentions, with the explicit aim that this information should be sufficent for others to replicate a version of your model.
 Writing an ODD can also help you better understand your own goals, as well as discover possible gaps in your model, too!

 Many models are published on [the CoMSES website](https://www.comses.net/about/), hosted by the Network for Computational Modeling in Social and Ecological Sciences.
 We recommend you give their model library a browse, as well as publish your own model's code and ODD there.
-While it is not a platform geared towards historians (such a platform sadly does not exist yet) it is a great space that encourages reproducibility, reusability and even provides the opportunity for peer review, if desired.
+While it is not a platform geared towards historians (such a platform sadly does not exist yet), it is a great space that encourages reproducibility, reusability and even provides the opportunity for peer review, if desired.
 Many models are published in early, unfinished states to gather feedback.
 Models are often developed collaboratively in this way, and you should not hesitate to publish preliminary work in a venue such as this.
 This strong tradition of collaborative, experimentative and iterative work can be a great asset to your own modeling.

 ### 3.3 Final Remarks

 Agent-Based Modeling for historians is still in its early phase, but there is a growing number of people who apply simulation methods to historical research questions.
-There are many open questions left regarding the methods' implications and prerequisites for historical inquiry!
+There are many open questions left regarding the method's implications and prerequisites for historical inquiry!

-The methodological criticism, which is so important for today's digital history, is still just unfolding, but this also leaves much room for exciting discussion and discoveries.
+Methodological criticism, which is so important for today's digital history, is still just unfolding for ABM, but this also leaves much room for exciting discussion and discoveries.

 Do not hesitate to get in touch with us if you want to be part of this discussion and if you want to help us build a community of practice around historical simulation methods!